acupofh2o/ansible_project/README.md

 # Project Scope
 Create an ansible playbook that does the following:
 - Installs Apache 2.4 ( not the latest, but a specific version - you can choose which)
-- Create a VHost and activate it
+- Creates a VHost and activates it
-- Create a redirect mapping file that contains 5 redirect examples( has to be designed for the above VHost)
+- Creates a redirect mapping file that contains 5 redirect examples(designed for the above VHost)

 # Basic setup